 What? - Contexts and contents of science education.
-Recommendations primarily for locallevel curriculum developers, teachers, teaching material developers and teacher educators.
+Recommendations primarily for local-level curriculum developers, teachers, teaching material developers and teacher educators.

 - 6. Elicit students' scientific and technological images of the future - 7.
-Address ongoing and emerging trends in science and technology - sociotechnical change - 9.
+Address ongoing and emerging trends in science and technology - 8.
+Highlight the role of human agency in the development of science and technology and sociotechnical change - 9.
 Address and embrace complexity and uncertainty